 The society’s vice-presidents are usually senior and highly respected figures in the field of maritime research.
 They have made significant contributions to the work of the society over many years, and continue to do so by providing continuity and ‘corporate memory’.

 Honorary Vice Presidents

-Alan Aberg worked for Ipswich and Southampton museums before joining the University of Leeds as a lecturer in archaeology.
-In 1976 he joined the Royal Commission on Historical Monuments for England as Director of the National Archaeological Record.
-Since retirement he has served as Chairman of the National Archaeological Society and SNR, and has been a member of the Trustees of the Royal Navy Submarine Museum and a Vice President of the Trustees of the Royal Navy Museum.
-Currently a member of the Ship’s Council of the SS Great Britain, and a Vice President of the SNR he is also trustee of the Glamorgan-Gwent Archaeological Trust, council member of the Monmouthshire Antiquarian Association, Vice President of the Medieval Settlement Research Group, and Hon.
+Alan Aberg BA, FSA, FRGS, FSNR worked for the Ipswich and Southampton museums before joining the University of Leeds as a lecturer in archaeology.
+In 1976 he joined the Royal Commission on Historical Monuments for England as Directory of the National Archaeological Record.
+Since retirement he has served as Chairman of the National Archaeological Society and SNR, and has been a member of the Trustees of the Royal Navy Submarine Museum, a Vice President of the Trustees of the Royal Naval Museum and a member of Ship’s Council of the SS Great Britain.
+A former Vice President of the SNR he is also trustee of the Glamorgan-Gwent Archaeological Trust, Council member of the Monmouthshire Antiquarian Association, Vice President of the Medieval Settlement Research Group, and Hon.
 President of the European colloquium, Ruralia.
-Awarded the Fellows Medal of the Society of Antiquaries of London in 2011 and the Fellowship of the SNR in 2015.
+He was awarded the Fellows Medal of the Society of Antiquaries of London in 2011 and the Fellowship of the SNR in 2015.

 Cdr J M Bingeman, CEng, MIMechE, RN